Read all about Benjamin Moore Paper White, plus see 25 real homes that use it!

 Paper White shines around wood because the wood tones help to draw out the creamy sophistication of this color.
 Even though this room is in a basement, this paint works well with bright artificial light!

 When you want to create a timeless look, reach for Paper White.
-It pairs well with crisp whites (like the sofas and the window frames in this space), darker grays, and blacks and never goes out of style.
+It pairs well with crisp whites (like the sofas and the window frames in this space from Decor Pad), darker grays, and blacks and never goes out of style.
 Notice how washed out the color gets in the light while the shadows help draw out its gray tendencies.

 Versatility is its middle name!
-Here you can see how the endlessly versatile and neutral Benjamin Moore Paper White is the obvious choice to bring both gray and beige decor together seamlessly.
+Here in this space from VT Interiors you can see how the endlessly versatile and neutral Benjamin Moore Paper White is the obvious choice to bring both gray and beige decor together seamlessly.

 BM Paper White provides a lovely neutral backdrop that both fits right in with the decor and blends into the background in this example.